QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 Great, so now our chart will update each time we take a new sample.
 We define each value in the *updatesOverTime* array as an object with an x and a y value.
 We set the x value to be the time at which the sample is taken.
 We are taking a moving window view of our data - we use the 20 most recent samples and throw older data away.

 Earlier we defined an event stream to filter out new user events from the main stream.
 Let's update that to refresh our UI instead of logging to the console.
-First, let's add a text element below the chart.
+To do this, let's add a text element below the chart.
 We configure it to be lined up with the right hand side of the chart.
 This will display the time at which the last new user was added.
 At the same time, we can add a function to update this element.

 {% highlight javascript %}
 var newUserTextWidth = 150;